 Samples are sent to ALS in Piteå, which complete the Prep 31 method to prep the samples for analysis.
-This involves drying and fine crushing of the core material to 70% passing 2 mm, splitting, and finally a pulverisation stage to 85% passing 75 μm to create the pulps for analysis.
-ALS Piteå is accredited by SWEDAC, and as such is not accredited under any ISO standard laboratory body.
-The preparation methods used as such are not accredited by any international certification body.
+This involves drying and fine crushing of the core material to 70% passing 2 mm, splitting, and finally a pulverisation stage to 85% passing 75 μ m to create the pulps for analysis.